CURRICULUM VITAE

 Academic research (UK Universities, 5 years). ·

-implementation of computer-based management information systems for fish
+computer-based management information systems for fish farming enterprises

 experience outside Greece: